ptrguide/ptrguide.github.io/index.md

 [UPDATED - .iso Editing Tools](https://ptrguide.github.io/ptr2-iso-edit-tools)

+### CLASSIC PaRappa the Rapper 2 Modding Guides without Newer Techniques
+These are more visually appealing versions of classic tutorials, but these are some of the ones that we still recommend using to this day.
+(MFAudio hasn't really been updated)

+[Song Swapping](https://ptrguide.github.io/song-swapping-in-ptr2)

-### PaRappa the Rapper 2 Modding Guides
+### Classic PaRappa the Rapper 2 Modding Guides
 Old modding tutorials, now more visually appealing!
 (These tutorials use outdated tools.)

-[Song Swapping](https://ptrguide.github.io/song-swapping-in-ptr2)

 [Inserting your content into .int files](https://ptrguide.github.io/custom-files-into-int-files)